Alex-Linhares/FARGonautica/README.md

   - Some ideas on a technical, mathematical, definition of what is commonly called *strong AI* or *AI-Complete* are being sketched.
 They use mostly combinatorics and information theory... but they stem from the solving of Bongard problems.

 If you are interested in joining these future activities, please get in touch!

+**Undergraduate (and graduate-level) exercises**:
+1. Computer chess programs basically expand the decision tree.
+Explain why people play in a fundamentally different form.
+Cite the evidence for the human approach.
+1. Consider the model of chunking proposed by the computational cognitive science CHREST.
+What are the arguments that it falls short?
+1. How can Capyblanca "see abstractions"?
+Can CHREST do the same?
+1. Why is it claimed that Chase and Simon did a mistake in their classic paper "Perception in chess"?
+What is the evidence for that claim?
+1. An master chess player made serious mistakes in reconstructing the board (after seeing it twice for 5 seconds only).
+Why does Linhares claim that Figure 4 of [this paper](/Literature/Chess-Capyblanca-Linhares%20et%20al-2012-Cognitive%20Systems%20Research.pdf) is "remarkable"?
+1. What is meant by "strategically equivalent" chess positions?
+1. What is meant by "abstract representational invariance"?
+1. What is meant by "the abstraction is the *most efficent* level of description"?

 PROJECT: MUSICAT